YunoHost-Apps/minio_ynh/doc/ADMIN.md

 ### Second step: create and setup your bucket

-Below we assume we simply create a bucket and a user with the name of the app.
+Below we assume we simply create a bucket and an access key with the name of the app.
 ```bash
 #=================================================
 # SETUP MINIO BUCKET